 Eventually I finish the conversation I’ve had a thousand times since he left and say, with one last stare at the forest and Llandegley Rocks, ‘I love you Paul and you father Terry.’
 Yeah, they are two warriors together now and for that I am happy.
 I do laugh when I speak to them both.
 ‘Father Terry and brother Paul,’ I say.
 It sounds like they’re part of some monastic order, which I’m certain dad would turn into some kind of joke being a former SAS soldier with a sense of humour.
 I can imagine it a flower in the barrel of his gun - his love gun in heaven now.
 Ha ha!

-Well, my body needs some love so I stand and turn towards the tent to get my head down.
 In the morning I feel rested and ready for the second day.
 With a cold soaked breakfast, I pack my gear up and head off firstly to relieve myself stealthily and healthily and then I head South passed a plantation to where I meet Tim who confirms my location.
 Locals are handy when you are armed with only a 1 in 50,000 map.
 It’s my fault, I condensed the route into four segments to fit on 1 A4 piece of paper.
 With a total of 5 sheets altogether I thought I’d be sorted but there wasn’t enough detail.
 Still, it’s a challenge and I like that about limited information.
 I have to reach out, communicate and use my intuition.
 Dad being SAS would no doubt agree.
 Sometimes you have to go without or limit what you have in order to practice other skills otherwise it’s all to easy.

 Not far from my encounter with the friendly local from Wolverhampton (?) an old farmstead emerges as if ready to collapse any minute.
 It’s in poor shape but in assessing it in relation to the calm dry day I decide to enter whereupon I find an old VHS video right at my feet extoling the virtues of Jesus.
 Someone had faith!
 I love what you can read into these old places if you pay attention.
 To my left on a window is an old ‘gin’ or trap, which were banned in the 1950’s.
 It’s a brutal bit of kit but reminiscent of old school ways.
 Delving deeper I find a grubby baby bottle complete with its teat.
 There was child rearing here once!
 I gaze at the disgusting accumulation before me, which is a jumble of household and maintenance things now redundant as if waiting for its owner to return.
 He or she won’t but in vacating the place other sentient life have responded to the space now gifted to them.